An industry leader in 10-year investment performance

 Ms McCullagh is currently a member of the Investment and Remuneration Committee.

-Ms Mohle is currently the Secretary of the Queensland Nurses' Union (QNU) where she has worked since 1990.
+Ms Mohle is currently the Secretary of the Queensland Nurses' and Midwives Union (QNMU) where she has worked since 1990.
 She is Senior Vice President of the Queensland Council of Unions (QCU) and a member of its Executive.
-Prior to commencing work at the QNU, Ms Mohle worked as a registered nurse in a medical ward at the Royal Brisbane Hospital having first started nursing in 1983.
+Prior to commencing work at the QNMU, Ms Mohle worked as a registered nurse in a medical ward at the Royal Brisbane Hospital having first started nursing in 1983.

 Until recently, Ms Mohle was also a board member of HESTA where she served for over 11 years including a term as both Chair and Deputy Chair.
 In 2008, the Australian Institute of Superannuation Trustees (AIST), named Ms Mohle Trustee of the Year.
 She is also a Fellow of AIST.

 Ms Mohle is currently Chairman of the Remuneration Committee and a member of the Investment Committee.